-T. Timothy Ryan (2)(3)(4)(6) - Bal Harbour, Florida, United States of America Mr. Ryan's principal occupation is that of a Corporate Director.
-He served as Vice-Chairman of Regulatory Affairs at JPMorgan Chase from 2013 to 2014 and prior to that he was President and Chief Executive Officer of the Securities and Financial Markets Association from 2008 to 2013.
+T. Timothy Ryan (2)(3)(4)(6)(7) - Bal Harbour, Florida, United States of America Mr. Ryan's principal occupation is that of a Corporate Director.
+He was previously Vice-Chairman of Regulatory Affairs at JPMorgan Chase from 2013 to 2014 and President and Chief Executive Officer of the Securities Industry and Financial Markets Association from 2008 to 2013.

-Jerome J. Selitto (3)(5)(6) - Philadelphia, Pennsylvania, United States of America Mr. Selitto's principal occupation is that of a Corporate Director.
-He served as a Director and as the President and Chief Executive Officer of PHH Corporation from 2009 to 2012.
-He was previously Executive Vice-President, Lender Division at Ellie Mae from 2007 until 2009.
-In 2000 Mr. Selitto founded and served as Chief Executive Officer of DeepGreen Financial.
+Jerome J. Selitto (3)(5)(6)(7) - Philadelphia, Pennsylvania, United States of America

+Mr. Selitto's has served as President of Avex Funding Corporation, a technology focused mortgage lender with offices in New York, California and operations in India since 2015.
+He is also Director and President of One Zero Mortgage.
+He was previously a Director and the President and Chief Executive Officer of PHH Corporation from 2009 to 2012.
-Name, Residence, Principal Occupation, Major Positions with Lifeco

-Served as Director From

-James M. Singh, CMA (1)(3)(5)(6) - Saint Légier, Vaud, Switzerland Mr. Singh's principal occupation is that of a Corporate Director.
-He was Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.
-He was previously Senior Vice-President, Acquisitions and Business Development of Nestlé S.A. from 2000 until 2007 and Executive Vice-President and Chief Financial Officer of Nestlé Canada Inc. from 1995 until 2000.
+James M. Singh, CPA, CMA (1)(3)(5)(6)(7) - Saint Légier, Vaud, Switzerland Mr. Singh is the President and Secretary of JS Bravo Advisory Sàrl, a financial and strategic advisory services company.
+He was previously Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.